 - The donation model predicts who will most likely donate money to a campaign and how much they will give.

-- The volunteers model predicts who will most likely volunteer for a campaign and what tasks to engage.
+- The volunteers model predicts who will most likely volunteer for a campaign and what tasks to engage in.

 - The voter turnout model predicts how many people will vote based on demographics, previous voting history, and current polls.

-- Candidate choice model predicts which candidate people are most likely to vote for based on their stated preferences and past voting behavior.
+- The candidate choice model predicts which candidate people are most likely to vote for based on their stated preferences and past voting behavior.

 - The message effectiveness model predicts how well a campaign’s messaging will resonate with voters based on demographic data and poll results.

 - The fundraising model predicts how much money a campaign is likely to raise, and its model predicts how much money a campaign expects to increase.
 It indicates how much money someone is willing to donate to your campaign.
 It analyzes donor data to determine which individuals will most likely give money to your campaign.

 - The get-out-the-vote model predicts how likely people are to vote in an upcoming election.